Stoicism and CBT: Is Therapy a Philosophical Pursuit?

 Stoicism has a metaphysical component

-Today, fatalism is most often viewed within a religious context — believing a higher power has predetermined one’s life, for example.
-For ancient Greeks, the bounds of religion were a bit blurrier than they are today, and many philosophies incorporated some ideas about the workings of the universe that we now would consider to be religious in nature.
+Today, most view fatalism within a religious context — believing, for example, that a higher power has predetermined one’s life.
+For ancient Greeks, the bounds of religion and secular life were a bit blurrier than they are today, and many philosophies incorporated some ideas about the workings of the universe that we now consider to be religious in nature.

 Is therapy a philosophical pursuit?

 When we remember ancient Greece, its famous philosophers come quickly to mind.
-They, and Stoics in particular, believed that mastering one’s perception is an essential part of living successfully in the world.
+Socrates, Plato, the Epicureans — these philosophers all developed philosophies for living well, with each contributing their own valuable therapeutic techniques.
+Arguably the most successful of all were the Stoics, who more than any believed that gaining insight into one’s perception is an essential part of living successfully in the world.

-Understanding the lineage from ancient Stoicism to cognitive-behavioral therapy makes the American stigma about mental health treatment all the more unfortunate.
+The lineage from ancient Stoicism to modern cognitive-behavioral therapy makes the American stigma about mental health treatment all the more unfortunate.
 Our culture continues to celebrate our debt to ancient Greek advancements in countless other ways.
-Stoicism has been embraced by mainstream society more and more lately, including, of all places, the NFL.
-Increasing public awareness of the influence Stoicism has had on modern psychotherapy, specifically Stoicism and CBT, can help to reduce the stigma of mental health treatment.
+Stoicism has even made inroads into popular culture in recent years, including, of all places, the NFL.
+Increasing public awareness of the influence Stoicism has had on modern psychotherapy, and specifically the relationship between Stoicism and CBT, may help to reduce the stigma of mental health treatment.

 References: